 Do you have any tips for helping your YouTube videos rank?
 Anything you’ve done in the past that didn’t seem to work?
 Let us know your story and your thoughts in the comments below.

-We couldn’t have a YouTube post without a gratuitous animal video.
+Because we can’t have a YouTube post without a gratuitous animal video.

 About the Author